-The Clapham office of Marsh & Parsons has plenty of flats and houses for sale in the old town of Clapham, Clapham High Street, and Clapham North as well as Brixton, Vauxhall and Stockwell.
+The Clapham office of Marsh & Parsons has plenty of flats and houses for sale in the old town of Clapham, Clapham High Street, and Clapham North.
 The area's residents are a varied mix of young sharers coming to London for their first job, young families attracted by excellent local schools, and older families in search of big houses.

 Clapham has had, and still has, a number of celebrity residents, including Samuel Pepys, William Wilberforce and Graham Green, and is presently home to the likes of Vanessa Redgrave, Vivienne Westwood, J K Rowling and Piers Morgan.

 As one of the premier estate agents letting properties in the SW4 area, Marsh & Parsons prides itself on its local know-how.
 From the best schools in the area to the finest boutiques, bars and restaurants, and the cost of a resident's parking permit, agents at Marsh & Parsons have their finger firmly on the local pulse.

 The architecture of Clapham is predominantly Victorian, although a handful of Queen Anne and Georgian houses can be found around the Common.
 The dominance of Victorian properties in Clapham has led to a great selection of period conversions in the area.
 Additionally, there is a selection of new developments including The Latitude, which is moments from Clapham Common itself.Read more

 So, what will you get for your money buying in Clapham?